Gaussian approximation for Extreme Points in Laguerre tessellations: Introduction

 Our goal in this paper is to study distributional approximations for the number of extreme points in a random Laguerre tessellation whose spatial coordinates lie within a growing observation window in $\R^d$.
 More precisely, for $n \in \N$ and $W_n:= [-n,n]^d$, let $F_n(\eta)$ denote the number of extreme points with their spatial coordinate lying in $W_n$, given by

 Note that a cell associated with a point in $W_n$ may extend partially or even entirely outside this window.

-For the processes $\eta_{\beta}$ or $\widetilde\eta$, a central limit theorem for $F_n(\eta)$ without any rates of convergence was established in \cite{GKT23}, relying on a general central limit theorem for absolutely regular stationary random fields (or tessellations) \cite[Theorem 4.9]{Heinrich} (see also \cite[Theorem 3.1]{Hein94}), and requiring good bounds for mixing coefficients of corresponding random tessellations.
-This approach however does not provide any information on the speed of convergence in the obtained CLT.
-Moreover, in the case of $\beta'$-model, the corresponding bounds for mixing coefficients (while being presumably optimal) appeared to be insufficient for applying the results in \cite{Heinrich}.
+The study of central limit theorems in similar birth-growth models was initiated in \cite{Bar}, where a more general class for the speed of growth was considered.
+Subsequently, in \cite{SY}, the first quantitative results providing rates for Gaussian convergence in the case of the $\beta$-model with $\beta\ge 0$ was established, albeit with an extraneous logarithmic factor.
+More recently, for the processes $\eta_{\beta}$ or $\widetilde\eta$, a central limit theorem for $F_n(\eta)$ without any rates of convergence was established in \cite{GKT23}, relying on a general central limit theorem for absolutely regular stationary random fields (or tessellations) \cite[Theorem 4.9]{Heinrich} (see also \cite[Theorem 3.1]{Hein94}), and requiring good bounds for mixing coefficients of corresponding random tessellations.
+However, the corresponding bounds for mixing coefficients in the case of $\beta'$-model (while being presumably optimal) appears to be insufficient for applying the results in \cite{Heinrich}.
+The main aim of the current paper is to fill these gaps, and provide a quantitative result for all the three models with presumably optimal rates of convergence.

 To state our main result, we recall two standard probability metrics used to measure the distance between distributions: the Wasserstein and the Kolmogorov distances.
 The Wasserstein distance between (the distributions of) two real-valued random variables $X$ and $Y$ is given by